yosiefha/CapStone-CICD/design-document.md

 #### U1.
 Registration and Authentication
 _As a healthcare professional, I want to register for a secure account and log in to access patient records and add/update medical information._

 #### U2.
-Registration and Authentication
+Create new patient
 _As a healthcare professional, I want to create electronic records for new patients, including their personal details, medical history, and diagnosis._

 #### U3.
-Registration and Authentication
+Search Patient using name
-_As a healthcare professional, I want to search for patient records using various criteria such as name, date of birth, or medical condition for quick and easy access._
+_As a healthcare professional, I want to search for patient records using  name for quick and easy access._

 #### U4.
-Registration and Authentication
+Search Patient using DOB
+_As a healthcare professional, I want to search for patient records using date of birth for quick and easy access._

+#### U5.
+Update patient diagnosis record
+_As a healthcare professional, I want to be able to update patient records with new diagnoses._

+#### U6.
+Update patient medication record
-_As a healthcare professional, I want to be able to update patient records with new diagnoses, treatment plans, and any changes to their medical history._
+_As a healthcare professional, I want to be able to update patient records with changes to their medical history._

+#### U7.
+Delete patient diagnosis record
+_As a healthcare professional, I want to be able to delete  patient diagnoses records._

+#### U8.
+Delete patient medication record
+_As a healthcare professional, I want to be able to delete  patient  medications records._

+#### U9.
+Search complete medical History
+_As a healthcare professional, I want to view a patient's complete medical history, including past diagnoses, treatments, and test results, to make informed decisions._

 #### U5.
 Registration and Authentication
 _As a healthcare professional, I want to categorize and organize patient records by department or medical condition to streamline access._